Sohail-lab/Story-Builder/README.md

    ```bash
    npm run build
    ```
-   - After build, the `postbuild` script will automatically update `public/robots.txt` with your site URL.
+   - After build, the `postbuild` script will automatically update `public/robots.txt` with the site URL.

 2. **Start the server:**
    ```bash